 Firefighters will be dispatched to conduct a “smoke check” – therefore make sure you have as much information as possible.
-Especially on weekends, make sure it’s not just your neighbor having a barbeque.
+Especially on weekends, please check it’s not just your neighbor having a barbecue.

 Avoid calls to the emergency services for updates on fires.
-Your local media is your best source for information – they are working in cooperation with the emergency services to get the word out.
+The same goes for “where are the fire planes going?”
+Your local media is your best source for information – they are working in cooperation with the emergency services (Think #ReadyNevadaCounty for example) to get the word out.

 Emergency dispatchers get 911 calls all summer long from people reporting their neighbors having a small warming fire in the backyard, in a designated fire pit.
 It’s perfectly legal.